FAQ

 Is the company a franchise?

 Yes.
 We are a locally owned franchise.
-The franchisor Touching Hearts at Home is based in St. Paul MN.
-This company was founded by CEO Renae Olafson in 1996.
+The franchisor Touching Hearts at Home is based in Minneapolis, MN.
+This company was founded by CEO Renae Peterson in 1996.

 Is your company licensed?

-Our company is registered to do business in NY.
-Our company is not a licensed home health care company.
-A license is only needed to provide medical services, while we provide only nonmedical companion care services.
-Thus, we do not need a license.
+Our company is registered to do business in NY, but we are not a licensed home health care company for a reason – we do not need a license.
+A license is only needed to provide medical and personal care services, which we do not provide.
+We provide only non-medical companion care services.

 Does your company have insurance?

 Yes.
-We have workers compensation insurance that would cover any injury our caregiver might suffer on the job.
+Our caregivers are bonded and insured.
+We have workers compensation insurance that would cover an injury our caregiver might suffer on the job in a client’s home.
 We also have disability insurance for our employees.
-In addition, our company has general liability insurance that covers all our business operations, including client property loss.
+In addition, our company has general liability insurance that covers our business operations, including but not limited to client property loss.

 Our Clients

-No. Our services can be effectively utilized by anyone depending on their needs and circumstances.
+No. Our services can be effectively utilized by anyone depending on their needs and circumstances such as people with chronic health conditions or developmental disabilities.

 Do you serve people with disabilities?

 Yes.
-We serve persons with disabilities, diseases and other chronic conditions that present challenges to their living independently in their homes.
+We serve persons with mental and physical disabilities that present challenges to their living independently in their homes.

-Do you serve seniors who have already moved into assisted living, enriched living and memory care facilities?
+Do you serve older adults who have already moved into assisted living, enriched living, skilled nursing and memory care facilities?

 Our Services